M2o

-Radiom2o is Italy's main 24-hour electronic music radio station, owned by the Gruppo Editoriale L'Espresso, ultimately owned by EXOR (the Agnelli-family).
+Radio m2o (stylized "radiom2o") is Italy's main 24-hour electronic music radio station, owned by the Gruppo Editoriale L'Espresso, ultimately owned by Exor (the Agnelli-family).
 It was founded in 2002.
 The station plays dance, EDM, trance, techno, house and sometimes urban music, among various others.

-Unlike many dance music stations, Radiom2o does not play current and recent electronic music exclusively.
-Instead, a lot of club classics, rhythmic pop remixes/crossovers, and disco-era hits (dating back to as early as the 1980s) can be heard frequently on m2o in many of its shows.
-Partly because of this reason it usually bills itself as an "energy music" station.

-The station is broadcast free to air on Hot Bird, SKY Italia channel 700, Alice Home TV channel 776., and Digital Television channel 44 or 34.
+The station is broadcast free to air on Hot Bird and digital television channel 715.